rhy004/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-two datasets are used
+two datasets are used \n
-A movie recommendation system is built using: a> Demographic Filtering b> Content Based Filtering c> Collaborative Filtering
+A movie recommendation system is built using:\n a> Demographic Filtering\n b> Content Based Filtering\n c> Collaborative Filtering\n